shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I’ve been here… the whooole time.
 We met Daisy in Canadia, Bob in… The Sticky Bucket?”

-“No we met Bob in some weird graveyard.”
+“No, we met Bob in some weird graveyard.”

 “Oh, that’s right, the night I went off on my own.”